 I don’t like being hot.
 I don’t like “getting some sun.”
-I’ll go to the beach maybe once this entire summer.
+I’ll go to the beach maybe once a summer.
 Mostly, I’ll be staying inside my air-conditioned home, slathering on sunscreen in preparation for those moments that I have to go out, for food or something.
 Some days, I won’t leave at all.
 But my canine babies do not share my love for holing up for months — which means I need to think about how to cool down a dog in the summer heat.

 Though they aren’t huge fans of being out for long periods of time, they like to go out at least three or four times a day.
 They have to go out to “do their business,” but they also like to lie in sunny spots and wander around, sniffing the air and chasing squirrels.
 Sometimes the odds are in their favor and they find something rotting in the grass and they celebrate by rolling around in the decay, matting their fur with the foul substance.
 Delightful creatures, they are.

 When the dogs come back inside, they are tired, stinky and hot.
 I worry most about the last bit.
 Since I live in Florida, the summertime heat is serious business.
 It does not mess around and requires CONSTANT VIGILANCE on my part to make sure my dogs don’t overheat.
 I mean, they have to wear a fur coat no matter the season and can only sweat out of areas not covered by fur.